PranjalAgni/api-ratelimiter-challenge/README.md

 2. Leaky bucket (as a meter) - This is equivalent to the token bucket, but implemented in a different way - a mirror image.

+      ```
+      This is a traffic shaping algorithm, it shapes the bursty network to a smooth one

+      Analogy time!!!
+      Imagine we have a bucket with a hole in it, we pour water into it at random
+      intervals.
+Water is going to leak at a constant rate from the bucket.
+      If you think clearly it is shaping the water flow no matter how much burstly
+      you add water to it in random intervals but, it will outflow at a constant rate only

+      So in leaky bucket algorithm, we add requests to the queue which is leaking at a defined
+      leak rate.
+      If the queue becomes full we reject the request else we add the request to queue and process it
+      ```

 3. Leaky bucket (as a queue) - The bucket behaves like a FIFO queue with a limited capacity, if there is space in the bucket the request is accepted.

 4. Fixed window counter - record the number of requests from a sender occurring in the rate limit’s fixed time interval, if it exceeds the limit the request is rejected.